Frontier Airlines: 2010s

 In July 2013, Frontier started service from Wilmington-New Castle Airport (ILG) near Wilmington, Delaware, to five destinations, which Frontier markets as Wilmington/Philadelphia.
 Again, this airport had no commercial service prior to Frontier's entry.
 New Castle Airport lies roughly 30 miles southwest of Philadelphia International Airport and 75 miles northeast of Baltimore–Washington International Airport.
 As of 2022, Frontier does not serve ILG.

 Frontier marketed both the Trenton-Mercer and Wilmington-Philadelphia airports as low-cost, low-hassle alternatives to the existing nearby commercial airports.

 Frontier is the only commercial carrier at Trenton, and was the only carrier at ILG until it left in 2022.

 In October 2013, Republic Airways Holdings entered into an agreement with private equity firm Indigo Partners to sell Frontier Airlines for approximately $145 million.
-According to Indigo, the transaction would further Frontier's evolution into an ultra-low-cost carrier.
+According to Indigo, the transaction would further Frontier's evolution into an ULCC.
 In December 2013, Indigo Partners LLC, through an affiliate, completed the purchase of Frontier Airlines from Republic Airways Holdings.
 The airline's headquarters remained in Denver.
-On January 1, 2014, Republic Airways Holdings subsidiary Republic Airlines ceased its operation of Embraer 190 aircraft on behalf of Frontier.In 2014, Frontier announced it would be transitioning into an ultra-low cost carrier.
+On January 1, 2014, Republic Airways Holdings subsidiary Republic Airlines ceased its operation of Embraer 190 aircraft on behalf of Frontier.In 2014, Frontier announced it would be transitioning into an ULCC.
 Frontier also announced that it would cut several flights and jobs at its Denver hub and transition them to different markets.
 On January 16, 2015, Frontier announced that it would close both its Denver and Milwaukee call centers, laying off 1,300 employees and outsourcing the jobs to call center company Sitel, which operates a large call center for Frontier in Las Cruces, New Mexico.
 Frontier Airlines joined Spirit and Allegiant in June 2015 by eradicating its toll-free telephone number for customer service.

 In June 2014, Frontier Airlines opened a crew base for flight attendants at Trenton–Mercer Airport.

 In January 2015, Frontier Airlines cut several flights from Wilmington and Trenton.
 It also resumed service to Philadelphia, casting doubt on the airline's existing bases.
 In late June 2015, Frontier announced it had ceased service in Wilmington, stating it was not profitable.